-Any member of the public can attend the PROWG meeting which will decide whether the Head of Legal Services be authorised to make and advertise a Definitive Map Modification Order to show the footpath in the Definitive Map .
+Having consider a lengthy and detailed report from officers the members of the Committee decided unanimously to authorise the Head of Legal Services to make and advertise a Definitive Map Modification Order to show the footpath in the Definitive Map .

 In November 2013 I submitted a claim for a right of way to be established from Crow Lane to Machin Road along the route which had been used without the need to obtain permission and, until 2012 , without any advisory notices displayed, continuously for a period of 20 years or longer prior to 2012.
 In December 2013 Bristol City Council wrote to advise me that claim had been recorded as valid application.

 Nearly four years later the position is that the application is No 7 of nine on the Bristol City Council’s list of applications so I applied to the Secretary of State for a direction stating when the application will be determined.
 The Planning Inspector has now written to Bristol City Council with a clear direction to determine the application by 1st September 2018

 “I am applying for recognition of a Public Right of Way across Arnall Drive Open Space from near the flats at the bottom Arnall Drive to the corner of what was Elms/ Biggs Farm .

 This route was there from 1880 and used until 2003 when a football pitch was dug over the route.
 This pitch has also now been fenced off.

 My claim is a historic one and the evidence required is for the 20 years 1983 to 2003.
 This old footpath is shown clearly on the council website ‘Know Your Place’ for 1880, 1946 and 1949.”